Quantifying Imaginarity in Neutrino Systems: Introduction

-In this letter, we present the first analysis of imaginarity quantification within neutrino systems.
+Neutrinos as quantum systems provide a natural platform to explore nonclassical features~\cite{Gangopadhyay:2013aha,Formaggio:2016cuh, Blasone:2021mbc, Blasone:2022iwf, Naikoo:2019eec, Ming:2020nyc, Alam:2026bxn}, in this work, we present the first analysis of imaginarity quantification within neutrino systems using resource theoretic approach.
 We study the imaginarity theory for neutrino states undergoing flavor oscillations (FOs).
-In neutrino systems, the complex phase arises in the three-flavor mixing matrix, leading to the expectation that measures of imaginarity should vanish in the two-flavor approximation.
-However, we demonstrate that the imaginarity aspect exists even in the two-flavor case without a ${\rm CP}$ (charge-parity)-violating phase, indicating an intrinsic property of these systems.
-This is illustrated by using two metrics of imaginarity: the $l_1$ norm of imaginarity, which captures the imaginary components of the density matrix elements, and the relative entropy of imaginarity, which quantifies the difference in the von Neumann entropy between the real component of a quantum state's density matrix and its complete density matrix.
-The intrinsic imaginarity of neutrinos indicates that they could serve as valuable resources for quantum information tasks, irrespective of whether the ${\rm CP}$-violating phase in the leptonic sector is zero.
+The complex numbers naturally arise in the time evolution of neutrino states through phase factors, so it is reasonable to test the measures of imaginarity in the two-flavor approximation as well.
+We use two metrics of imaginarity: the $\ell_1$ norm of imaginarity, which captures the imaginary components of the density matrix elements, and the relative entropy of imaginarity, which quantifies the difference in the von Neumann entropy between the real component of a quantum state's density matrix and its complete density matrix.

 Meanwhile, neutrinos with nonzero magnetic moments may undergo spin-flavor oscillations (SFOs) in an external magnetic field.
 We examine the role of imaginarity in neutrino systems with additional degrees of freedom in the context of SFOs.
-We further delve into the three-flavor regime and analyze the imaginarity in the system with a non-zero CP-violating phase.
+We further delve into the three-flavor regime and analyze the imaginarity in the system with a non-zero complex $CP$-violating phase.

+The structure of this work is as follows.
+Section II introduces the imaginarity measures employed in our analysis.
+In Section III, we present a detailed description of neutrino oscillations in vacuum, as well as spin-flavour oscillations of neutrinos with magnetic moments propagating through a magnetic field.
+Section IV explores and interprets the behaviour of the imaginarity measures across various neutrino systems within both two- and three-flavour oscillation frameworks.
+Finally, Section V offers our concluding remarks.